muratk3n/thirdwave/en/README.md

 ---

+<iframe width="200" src="https://www.youtube.com/embed/4zU0o2_4YdM?start=310&end=494" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+---

-Burgis [via Jacobin]: "[T]he underlying phenomenon [of cancel culture] is real....
+Burgis: "[T]he underlying phenomenon [of cancel culture] is real....
 I don’t want the Left to eat itself, because I want us to win.
 If we’re going to get everyone health care and end police violence at home and imperialist wars abroad and expand democracy into the workplace, we need to learn to appeal to the broadest possible subset of the population.
 Far too many people whose material interests align with our program will find the face the Left often presents to the world deeply unappealing"

 ---